rvbug/neovim/README.md

-Neovim as IDE

 # Introduction
-Neovim is brilliant, blazingly fast, highly configurable modal editor!
-It is fork of VIM This repo helps you get started with using Neovim and provide flexibilty to customise it the way you want.
+A fork of VIM, Neovim is brilliant, blazingly fast, highly configurable modal editor.
+This repo helps you get started with using Neovim, give you practical tips and provide necessary instructions to customise the way you want it.

 Here's the snapshot of my configuration in action.